leafcloudhq/documentation-rtd/docs/kubernetes/creating-and-resizing-node-groups.md

 +---------------------------+--------------------------------------+-------------------------+-----------------+----------------------+
 ```

-Now all resources in this stack are back to work
+Now all of the resources in this stack are back to work